 The Detective Division consists of a group of highly trained investigators.
-The New Hanover County Sheriff's Office Detective Division is under the direction of the Division Commander - Captain L. Wyatt who is responsible for the overall operation of the division.
+The New Hanover County Sheriff's Office Detective Division is under the direction of the Division Commander - Captain L. M. Wyatt who is responsible for the overall operation of the division.

 Note: Due to reclassification year to year and ongoing investigations, final numbers are subject to change.